OAuth2 and OpenID Connect

 The authorization framework - OAuth2

-OpenID Connect essentially adds the authentication aspect to the authorization flows or OAuth2 grant types.
-In addition, an ID token and the claims are introduced, which can be used to exchange the user’s profile information.
-The ID token contains the profile information, and the claims describe the individual profile information and are used to query the information.
+In OpenID Connect, the authorization flows or OAuth2 grant types are essentially extended to include the authentication aspect.
+In addition, an ID token and claims are introduced that can be used to exchange the user’s profile information.
+The ID token contains the profile information and the claims describe the individual profile information and are used to query the information.

 SAML vs. OpenID and OAuth2

-In addition to the OpenID Connect and OAuth2 standards, there is also the SAML standard, particularly in version SAML 2.0.
+In addition to the OpenID Connect and OAuth2 standards, there is also the SAML standard, particularly in the SAML 2.0 version.

-The SAML standard is older than OAuth2 and OpenID Connect and, in contrast to the other two, relies on XML as the basic exchange format.
+The SAML standard is older than OAuth2 and OpenID Connect and, unlike the other two, relies on XML as the basic exchange format.

-SAML 2.0 is still widely used today, especially in many enterprise applications, which is why we also support SAML 2.0 as a protocol for integration in cidaas in addition to OAuth2 and OpenID Connect.
+SAML 2.0 is still widely used today, especially in many enterprise applications, which is why we also offer SAML 2.0 as an integration protocol in cidaas alongside OAuth2 and OpenID Connect.

 Frequently Asked Questions